 4. Whiten & Brighten the Bathroom

 The whiter (or lighter) a room, the larger it seems and this illusion is important in the bathroom(s).
-The color white in a bathroom also makes the space feel cleaner, which also is important to buyers during an open house.
+The color white in a bathroom also makes the space feel cleaner, which also is important to buyers.
 This doesn't necessarily mean you need to repaint your bathroom walls and cabinetry white.
 It does mean to take extra care brightening white grout, tile, and flooring.
 Adding white towels also helps to create a spa-like feeling.

 5. Gender Neutral Bedrooms

-It may not be feasible to completely redo a little girl's pink princess bedroom for an open house.
+It may not be feasible to completely redo a little girl's pink princess bedroom when staging a home.
 However, where it's possible to switch to gender neutral tones in the bedrooms, go for it.
 This is especially important in the master suite.
 The master shouldn't be overly feminine or masculine.
-It needs to appeal to both sexes.
+It needs to appeal to everyone.